crate/cratedb-guide/docs/integrate/dask/tutorial.md

 ## Using Dask to query the data

+Dask provides three methods to read an SQL query or a database table into a Dataframe:
+`read_sql`, `read_sql_table`, and `read_sql_query`.
-Dask provides three methods to read a SQL query or q database table into a Dataframe: read_sql, read_sql_table, and read_sql_query.
-The read_sql method is a convenience wrapper around the other two and it will delegate to a specific function based on the provided input.
-To use this method you will need the following parameters:
+The `read_sql` method is a convenience wrapper around the other two, and it will delegate to a specific function based on the provided input.
+To use this method, you will need the following parameters:

 * `sql`: name of a SQL table in a database or an SQL query to be executed,
 * `uri`: the full sqlalchemy URI for the database connection